COVID-19 (Coronavirus) Updates, FAQs and Resources. Properly worn face coverings are required for entry on all PTC campuses. Read More ...

-Over the past three years, PTC has worked to partner with colleges and universities all over South Carolina to sign special bridge and transfer agreements.
-Students can now start work toward a bachelor’s degree close to home at Piedmont Technical College and take all the coursework they need for the first two years of their degrees.
+Over the past several years, PTC has worked to partner with colleges and universities all over South Carolina to sign special bridge and transfer agreements.
+Students can now start work toward a bachelor’s degree close to home at Piedmont Technical College and take all the course work they need for the first two years of their degrees.
 Students in these programs save thousands on tuition, and move on to their destination schools knowing that their credits will transfer.

-Nearly 200 students attended, speaking with representatives from such colleges and universities as Clemson University, Coastal Carolina University, Columbia College, Erskine College, Franklin University, Lander University, Newberry College, South Carolina State University, University of South Carolina and Winthrop University.
+More than 160 students attended, speaking with representatives from such colleges and universities as Anderson University, The Citadel, Clemson University, College of Charleston, Lander University, Newberry College, South Carolina State University, the University of South Carolina and Winthrop University.

 Piedmont Technical College representatives and program advisors were also on hand to answer questions, and experts provided guidance on important areas of concern such as financial aid and scholarships.

 “Piedmont Tech offers more than 80 courses approved to transfer to any public university or college in South Carolina.
 We’ve also established specific transfer agreements with many of South Carolina’s major four-year institutions, and we’re actively working on more,” said Mack.
 “These transfer agreements include special bridge programs that allow students to get a taste of a four-year college while attending Piedmont Tech as well as special pathways into fields like electrical engineering, education and business.”

 Currently, Piedmont Tech has more than 600 students enrolled in “transfer-track,” or two-year programs that offer an associate degree in arts or sciences, an increase of more than 100 students over last spring.